Ryan Preece: 2025–present: RFK Racing

 On November 19, 2024, RFK Racing announced that Preece would drive the No. 60 car full-time in 2025.
 During the Daytona 500, Preece was involved in another airborne crash at Daytona.
 The incident occurred when Christopher Bell spun on lap 196, making contact with Preece and causing his car to lift into a wheelie before going airborne and flipping over.
 Preece then hit the wall, narrowly missing Erik Jones before it came back on all four wheels.
 After the wreck Preece climbed out of the car and was uninjured.
 A few weeks later at Las Vegas, Preece would earn his first top-five of the season, a third place finish, tying his career best finish since Talladega in 2019.
 At Talladega, Preece finished second to Austin Cindric by 0.022 seconds, but was disqualified after post-race inspection revealed the spoiler had three shims instead of two.

+Preece started the 2026 season with a win at the Cook Out Clash.
+Following the race at Texas, he was penalized 25 points and fined USD50,000 for wrecking Ty Gibbs.
+NASCAR determined Preece's actions were premeditated during a radio conversation with his team after an earlier run-in with Gibbs during the race.

+Throughout the summer, Preece and the No. 60 team found themselves in contention for a coveted spot in the Chase for the Cup, newly rebranded from the elimination-style playoff format used in the NASCAR Cup Series from 2014 to 2025.
+Going into the final race of the regular season at Daytona, Preece sat 17th in the championship points standings with a 31-point deficit to Shane Van Gisbergen, who held the 16th and final spot in the Chase.
+After recovering from an early-race incident, Preece took the race lead on an overtime finish, and held it to a race-ending caution to secure his first points-paying victory and the final spot in the Chase.
+The win was Preece's first in 249 starts over seven years of full-time Cup series competition.

 Camping World Truck Series

 Preece made his debut in the NASCAR Camping World Truck Series in 2021, driving the No. 17 for David Gilliland Racing in the races at Nashville Superspeedway and Pocono Raceway.
 Despite driving for a Chevrolet team in the Cup Series, Preece drove for DGR, a Ford team, in these starts.
 At Nashville, he passed Grant Enfinger with six laps remaining, which enabled him to become the fifth driver in series history to win in his first career start.